light watkins’s tortoise approach to change

 Create Your Own Challenge

-it was Written in a single weekend?
+fun fact: i wrote it in a single weekend

 The Year You Transform was inspired by my year-long coaching program, Your Year of Transformation, and more than five years of leading personal growth challenges inside of my online community, The Happiness Insiders.